splunk/kafka-connect-splunk/README.md

 ## Configuration

 After Kafka Connect is brought up on every host, all of the Kafka Connect instances will form a cluster automatically.
-A REST call can be executed against one of the cluster instances, and the configuration will automatically propogate to all instances in the cluster.
+A REST call can be executed against one of the cluster instances, and the configuration will automatically propagate to all instances in the cluster.

 ### Configuration schema structure
 Use the below schema to configure Splunk Connect for Kafka